cody-dot-js/codyaprice.com-legacy/content/blog/0007-yall-wanna-see-something-wild/index.md

 ```

 <figcaption>
-  forceUpdate(), but as a hook: useForceUpdate
+  forceUpdate(), but as a hook: useForceUpdate()
 </figcaption>

 ### So, what does this hook do?

 Well, it first calls `React.useState()` and passes nothing, or `undefined`, to the initial state.
-Notice however, that it doesn't care about the first argument returned in the `useState` tuple, which is the ***state variable***.
+Notice however, that it doesn't care about the first argument returned in the `useState()` tuple, which is the ***state variable***.
 We will soon see that this is okay though, because our initial state is `falsey`, which is just a funny way of saying that it evaluates to `false`.
-It's important to note that we've effectively make the state variable ***private*** to the custom hook, or ***hidden*** to the outside users.
+It's important to note that we've effectively made the state variable ***private*** to the custom hook, or ***hidden*** to the outside users.
 The state variable still exists, but *we just don't expose it for use*.
 Here's what happens in [React DevTools](https://github.com/facebook/react/tree/master/packages/react-devtools-extensions#installation):

 ![useForceUpdate in React DevTools ⚛️](./useForceUpdate-in-react-devtools.gif)

 <figcaption>
-  useForceUpdate in React DevTools ⚛️
+  useForceUpdate() in React DevTools ⚛️
 </figcaption>

 The last thing that the `useForceUpdate` hook does is return a memoized callback that simply toggles the unnamed state variable.
-Just like in the React class component method [setState](https://reactjs.org/docs/react-component.html#setstate), you can pass an *updater function* to the `React.useState` setter, as I've done here.
+Just like in the React class component method [setState](https://reactjs.org/docs/react-component.html#setstate), you can pass an *updater function* to the `React.useState()` setter, as I've done here.
 This updater function just happens to return the inverse of what the unnamed state variable currently is, e.g. `false` ➡️ `true`.

 If you're unsure about what I mean by ***"memoized callback"***, that's okay.
 In this case, we just want the function `() => { forceUpdate(); }` to always refer to the same underlying object reference.
 So, we're caching, or remembering, what the function is, even across separate calls to `useForceUpdate`.
-If you're curious for more info on memoization, check out this [wikipedia article](https://en.wikipedia.org/wiki/Memoization).
+If you're curious for more info on memoization, check out this [Wikipedia article](https://en.wikipedia.org/wiki/Memoization).

 To answer the question ***"What does this hook do?"***, it allows you to force a re-render in your functional component without actually changing `props`, `state`, or `context`.

-I have mislead you a bit, however.
+I have misled you a bit, however.
 The `useForceUpdate()` hook isn't quite a 1-to-1 comparison with the `forceUpdate()` class component usage above.
-That's because there's no [shouldComponentUpdate hook](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate).
+That's because there's no [shouldComponentUpdate() hook](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate).
 Hooks require a ***different*** [mental model of React](https://kentcdodds.com/chats-with-kent-podcast/seasons/01/episodes/realigning-your-model-of-react-after-hooks-with-dan-abramov).

 ## Example Time! ⏰

 Here's the part I've been wanting to show you.
-But, before I reveal the code we will be running, I want to talk about a couple things.
+But, before I reveal the code we will be running, I want to talk about a couple of things.

 First, let's touch back on what causes a React component to re-render.
 As I mentioned before, a component will re-render if:

-* its `shouldComponentUpdate` returns `true`
+* its `shouldComponentUpdate()` returns `true`
 * its own internal state changes
 * it receives new props
 * the context it hooks into changes
 * it's a class component that calls `forceUpdate()`

-Notice that changing React [refs](https://reactjs.org/docs/refs-and-the-dom.html) doesn't cause a re-render.
+Notice that changing React [refs](https://reactjs.org/docs/refs-and-the-dom.html) don't cause a re-render.
 Refs are nice for imperatively mutating DOM nodes.
 I primarily use them for focus management: `ref.current.focus()`.
 But, you can also use them to store instance-like-variables, even in functional components!